slayne/hacker101-notes/Hacker101.md

 ## Blind SQLi

-When you can't direclty see the result of the query good tutorial : [link](https://zestedesavoir.com/tutoriels/945/les-injections-sql-le-tutoriel/les-injections-sql-en-aveugle/blind-sql-injection/)
+When you can't directly see the result of the query good tutorial : [link](https://zestedesavoir.com/tutoriels/945/les-injections-sql-le-tutoriel/les-injections-sql-en-aveugle/blind-sql-injection/)

 ## Detecting database